Personal Counseling | BCTC

 Workshops

-BCTC Personal Counseling is offering 20 workshops in a rotating schedule on Tuesdays and Wednesdays at 10 am and 3 pm this semester.
-Also, this semester there will be workshops offered on select Thursday and Sunday evenings at 7 pm.
+BCTC Personal Counseling is offering 20 workshops on a rotating schedule on Tuesdays and Wednesdays at 10:00 a.m. and 3:00 p.m. this semester.
+Also, this semester, we will offer workshops on select Thursday and Sunday evenings @ 7:00 p.m.

-Additional sessions can almost always be scheduled for classes, groups, or for students that cannot attend a regular session.
+Additional sessions can be scheduled for classes, groups, or students that cannot attend a regular session.

 Back to Top